Join the WWF Guardians

 Nationally and globally important

-Chiribiquete’s indigenous people and its wildlife are intrinsically linked to the landscape.
+Chiribiquete’s local communities and wildlife are intrinsically linked to the landscape.
 For countless generations, communities such as the Urumi and Yuri have lived in harmony alongside thousands of wildlife species – including jaguars, spectacled bears, lowland tapirs, giant anteaters, woolly monkeys and the beautiful Chiribiquete emerald hummingbird, endemic to the area.

 This unique paradise on Earth has much wider connections too.
 It’s the confluence between the Orinoco savannah, the Andes mountain range, the Guyana Shield and the whole rainforest ecosystem, and plays a crucial role in maintaining their health.
 Chiribiquete is also key in fighting the climate crisis, regulating rainfall and temperature patterns and storing millions of tonnes of carbon in its tree canopy and soil.